SQL-Academy/en.sql-academy/course/module-2/operator-like/article.md

   ...
 WHERE table_field LIKE '_ext'
   ```

-  Matches strings with a length of 4 characters, with the last 3 characters required to be {/_ yaspeller ignore:start _/}"ext"{/_ yaspeller ignore:end _/}.
+  Matches strings with a length of 4 characters, with the last 3 characters required to be "ext".
 For example, the words "text" and "next"

 - ```sql
   ...
 WHERE table_field LIKE 'begin%end'